 Mamee Groves (left), a two-time USC graduate and MIHTM alumna, is now regional vice president of food and beverage with Invited.
 She remains active with HRSM as an adjunct professor and participates in panel discussions for the college as well.

 On Your Schedule

 Students have the option to earn their master's degree in hospitality and tourism management on campus or via distance learning and at their own pace.
 Synchronous distance delivery using Adobe Connect provides remote students with an engaging, interactive classroom experience where they learn in real time with on-campus classmates and professors.
 Additional asynchronous course options give students the flexibility to complete courses online and at their convenience.

 The degree program includes 30 credit hours of innovative classes covering specialized topics in business analytics, strategic leadership, marketing and social media, customer experience management, talent management and finance.
 Elective courses and field projects allow students to tailor their degree to their interests, including international learning opportunities.
 Thesis (research) and non-thesis (professional) tracks are available to match students’ career objectives.

 The School of Hospitality and Tourism Management is home to world-renowned scholars, industry experts and impactful research centers that provide opportunities for students to get involved in cutting edge research:

 - SmartState Center of Economic Excellence in Tourism and Economic Development

 - International Institute for Foodservice Research and Education

 - International Tourism and Research Institute

-- Culinary and Wine Institute
+- Wine and Beverage Institute